 Our students are well-rounded, with a range of scholastic and non-scholastic achievements, skills and interests.
 They understand how to organize and present information in print and digital environments and how to assess the information needs of diverse communities and organizations.
 They are savvy technology users, excellent communicators, researchers, project managers, and independent and critical thinkers.
 Our programs prepare students for careers in librarianship, archives, information design and architecture, research, and data and information management in a variety of organizations and settings.

-To learn more about hosting students, contact the iSchool Student Services Coordinator.
+To learn more about hosting students, contact the iSchool Educational Services Coordinator.

 Students at the iSchool are prepared and eager to work with your organizations!

 Apply to host an iSchool student as part of our various experiential learning opportunities: